waggle-sensor/beehive-server/README.md

 ### Deploy Containers

 Next, we'll specify a deployment directory and spin up all the containers.
-The deployment directory holds 1.
-Databases 2.
-Nodes Keys 3.
-Beehive Keys 4.
-RMQP data.
+The deployment directory holds

+1. Databases
+2. Nodes Keys
+3. Beehive Keys
+4. RMQ data

 If you remove this directory you loose all persistent stuff.
-The incoming data from the nodes also gets stored under this directory. :
+The incoming data from the nodes also gets stored under this directory.

 ```
 export BEEHIVE_ROOT=/path/to/deploy/into